soothing-carport96/anti-ai-slop-writing/README.md

 ## What It Does

-Every piece of text the AI produces — tweets, emails, articles, bios, reports, copy, messages — passes through constraints that eliminate the vocabulary, structure, punctuation, and formatting patterns that readers and detection tools flag as AI-generated.
+Every piece of text the AI produces — tweets, emails, articles, bios, reports, copy and message passes through constraints that eliminate the vocabulary, structure, punctuation, and formatting patterns that readers and detection tools flag as AI-generated.

 Based on research from Carnegie Mellon (2025), Wikipedia's Signs of AI Writing page, Buffer's 52M post analysis, and community detection patterns documented across X and Reddit.